brownsys/tracing-framework/docs/config.md

-			use_baggage = true			// Regardless of whether the system is baggage enabled or not, setting to false will disable using it use_dynamic = true			// Should the agent use dynamic instrumentation? report_interval_ms = 1000   // Report every 1 second }
+			use_baggage = true			// Regardless of whether the system is baggage enabled or not, setting to false will disable using it use_dynamic = true			// Should the agent use dynamic instrumentation? report_interval_ms = 1000   // Report every 1 second emit_if_no_results = false	// If no output tuples, should we emit an empty message anyway }
 	}